PennLINC/data_dl/README.md

 #arg 1: subject list, strings in a list
 #arg 2: where should we put your data?
 #arg 3: where should I keep the log? we use this to show what downloaded, and use it to delete things
-$arg 4: how many cores?
+#arg 4: how many cores?

 #here is where you process the data, store your results